-If there are obvious folds in the glider because it has been tightly packed or stored away for a long time, then the pilot should carry out some practice inflations before first launch and smooth out the trailing edge a little.
+If there are obvious folds in the glider because it has been tightly packed or stored away for a long time, then the pilot should carry out some practice inflations before first launch and smooth out the leading edge a little.
 This ensures that the flow profile is correct during launch.
-It is particularly important in low temperatures that the trailing edge is smoothed out.
+It is particularly important in low temperatures that the leading edge is smoothed out.

-5-point check
+7-point check

-The 5-point check is carried out immediately before launch to check once again the most important safety points.
+The 7- point check is carried out immediately before launch to check once again the most important safety points.
 It should always be carried out in the same sequence so that nothing is overlooked.

-The 5 points are:
+The 7 points are:

-- Is personal equipment correct (harness, carabiners, reserve, helmet) and are all straps done up? - 2.
+- Is the personal equipment of both pilot and passenger correct (harness, carabiners, reserve, helmet) and are all straps done up? - 2.
 Is the canopy arranged in a half-moon shape and are all the air-entrances open? - 3.
 Are all the lines untangled and are any lines under the canopy?

-- 4. Does the weather, in particular wind direction and strength, allow a safe fliaht? - 5.
-Are the airspace and launch area clear?
+Are the risers free from twists? - 4.
+Does the weather, in particular wind direction and strength, allow a safe flight? - 5.
+Are the airspace and launch area clear? - 6.
+Is the [tandem set-up] functioning properly, and are the passenger and pilot correctly clipped in? - 7.
+Is the reserve system properly installed?